techkaro-circle/TK-HTML-Tasks/README.md

 [Click to check the full list of HTML elements you can use in a web page.](https://developer.mozilla.org/en-US/docs/Web/HTML/Element)

 ## How to do HTML Tasks?
-* You only need HTML to complete these tasks.
+* You first need HTML to complete these tasks.
-* No CSS required.

 Watch the [Youtube Video](https://youtu.be/bKzNhlM_E4A) on how to do HTML tasks.

 You will be given a concept / a screenshot / an existing website.
-Your job is to identify HTML elements in it and create a web page yourself using HTML only.
+Your job is to identify HTML elements in it and create a web page yourself using HTML and CSS.

+* After adding complete HTML, use your CSS concepts to apply styling in the webpage you just build with HTML

 ### How are the tasks named?
 Each task is named using the format `number-taskname`.
 The number signifies task difficulty on a scale of 10.
 So `05-sometask` will be more difficult than `02-anothertask`.